Download the Challenge 2 Problem Formulation document, with Data Format Appendices and Change Log, dated May 31, 2021.

 The Challenge 2 problem is a type of a security-constrained (AC based) optimal power flow, or SCOPF.
 Entrants are tasked with determining the optimal dispatch and control settings for power generation and grid control equipment in order to maximize the market surplus associated with the operation of the grid, subject to pre- and post-contingency constraints.
 The optimization problem is a mixed integer, non-linear, non-convex (MINLP) problem and includes discrete variables such as unit commitment, control settings (transformer taps with impedance correction tables) and bus shunts.
 Feasible solutions must conform to operating standards including, but not limited to: minimum and maximum bus voltage magnitude limits, minimum and maximum real and reactive power generation from each generator, thermal transmission constraints, and constraints to ensure the reliability of the system while responding to unexpected events (i.e., a contingency).
 Feasible solutions must also be able to respond to contingencies of generators and transmission elements.
 This formulation allows for bus real and reactive power imbalance as well as branch (transmission line and transformer) rating exceedance, both at a cost included in the objective function.

 Features added to this formulation since the Challenge 1 Competition include transformer tap settings, phase angle regulators, switchable shunts, transmission branch and transformer switching, generator ramp rate response to contingencies, start up and shut down of qualified generators, and price responsive demand.
-Please note that shunts are no longer modeled as using continuous variables within this formulation.
+Please note that shunts are no longer modeled as with continuous variables in this formulation.